Samsung/tizen-docs/docs/application/web/guides/machine-learning/overview.md

 - [Single](./single.md)

   You can use the SingleShot API for a simple scenario of neural network models.
-It allows invoking a neural network model with a single instance of input data for the model directly.
+The  SingleShot API allows you to invoke a neural network model with a single instance of input data for the model directly.

 - [Pipeline](./pipeline.md)

   You can use the Pipeline API for an advanced scenario of neural network models.
-It allows creating inference pipelines with multiple neural network models.
+The Pipeline API allows you to create inference pipelines with multiple neural network models.

 ## Related Information
 - Dependencies